nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 * Standard USB peripherals operate at 5 volts and can draw a good amount of current.
 * IPSOUT can provide 5 volts to your USB-A 5V pin if there's a 5 volt input to the system via VBUS or CHG-IN.
 If a battery is connected and power is not available through VBUS or CHG-IN IPSOUT will provide 3.7 volts which is most likely not sufficient for a USB peripheral.
-* Use a 5V DC/DC buck/boost converter on IPSOUT to maintain a 5 volt bus to your additional USB port.
+	* Consider using a 5V DC/DC buck/boost converter on IPSOUT to maintain a 5 volt rail to your additional USB port.
 In this case, if the device goes into battery mode it will still be getting 5 volts.
 If you go this route, set the VBUS current limit appropriately for your system's current draw.
 See page 33 of the [AXMP209 datasheet](https://github.com/NextThingCo/CHIP-Hardware/blob/master/CHIP%5Bv1_0%5D/CHIPv1_0-BOM-Datasheets/AXP209_Datasheet_v1.0en.pdf) to learn more.